Calendar (2009 film)

-Calendar is a 2009 Indian Malayalam-language drama film directed by Mahesh and written by Babu Janardhanan, starring Navya Nair, Zarina Wahab in the lead roles along with Prithviraj Sukumaran.
-It also stars Mukesh, Jagathy Sreekumar and Maniyanpilla Raju in supporting roles.
+Calendar is a 2009 Indian Malayalam-language drama film directed by Mahesh Padmanabhan (in his directorial debut) and written by Babu Janardhanan.
+It features Navya Nair, Zarina Wahab, Prithviraj Sukumaran, Mukesh, Jagathy Sreekumar, and Maniyanpilla Raju.

 Plot

-Calendar tells the story of the strong and obsessive bond between a mother and her daughter.
 Thankam George, aka Thankamma, a college professor was widowed at a young age.
 But she didn't agree to remarriage and lived for her daughter Kochurani, now a college student.

 Kochurani is in love with Olikkara Sojappan, who is a constant guest to their house.
 But things turn sour when Thankam learns that Sojappan and Kochurani are in love.
 She objects to their marriage.
 But ultimately relents on the condition that Sojappan won't take Kochurani away from her and will stay with her.
 They are engaged to be married.
 But fate has something else in store for them.
 In an accident, Sojappan dies and Kochurani who was found to be three months pregnant has miscarried.
 Cut to three years later, Thankam and Kochurani shift over to another place.
 And then comes Dr. Roy Chacko.